Venoshocker95/Series-Tracker/README.md

 ° Visual Studio Code

 ° Microsoft Copilot(to help understanding new concepts and to help with the solving of pesky bugs)

+KNOWN BUG / PECULIARITIES

+Having applied the input fix to avoid input overflow, the user NOW has to push ENTER twice to confirm (I'VE PROVIDED A NOTE WHILE IN INPUT PHASE TO LET THE USER KNOW)